-3227 If the log is small enough you may be able to ride over it.
-The practical limit is about a 12" log, although I've gone 3228 over 24" logs on my KTM.
-To minimize the height of the log, you can build a small ramp leading up to the log by 3229 using sticks, rocks, and some dirt from the trail.
-Lay the sticks parallel to the log, and stack the sticks in a tight 3230 bundle.
-Pack the stacked wood with dirt to keep them from rolling when your wheel rolls over them.
-In 5 minutes 3231 you transform that 18" log down to a 4" parking lot curb.
+If the log is small enough you may be able to ride over it.
+The practical limit is about a 12" log, although I've gone over 24" logs on my KTM.
+To minimize the height of the log, you can build a small ramp leading up to the log by using sticks, rocks, and some dirt from the trail.
+Lay the sticks parallel to the log, and stack the sticks in a tight bundle.
+Pack the stack with dirt to keep them from rolling when your wheel rolls over them.
+In 5 minutes you transform that 18" log down to a 4" parking lot curb.

-Don't make the mistake of trying to build a ramp with branches that are placed perpendicular to the tree, with one end resting on the ground and the other end propped against the tree.
-When your wheel hits those branches it will drive them apart like a gigantic wedge and you'll fall down.
-I know this to be true.
-It was an interesting lesson.
+Don't make the mistake of trying to build a ramp with branches that at placed perpendicular to the tree, with one end resting on the ground and the other end up on the tree.
+When your wheel hits those branches it's drive them apart like a gigantic wedge and you'll fall down.